Saddle Pals & Sidekicks

 THE NIGHT OF THE HUNTER ( Paul Gregory Productions/United Artists, 1955) was produced by Paul Gregory and directed by famed actor Charles Laughton.
 The drunk 'Uncle Birdie Steptoe' was played by screen veteran James Gleason.
 But there are rumors that Emmett Lynn was the initial choice for that role.

-It includes the following comments from producer Paul Gregory: "Gregory says director Charles Laughton did not reject Lynn in favor of veteran character actor James Gleason.
-"I cast every part in that movie," says Gregory, adding that Lynn was never under consideration for the role of Birdie Steptoe."
+"Gregory says director Charles Laughton did not reject Lynn in favor of veteran character actor James Gleason.
+'I cast every part in that movie,' says Gregory, adding that Lynn was never under consideration for the role of Birdie Steptoe."

 Above from left to right are Emmett Lynn, Black Jack O'Shea (without his normal moustache), Charlie King and Al LaRue in a lobby card from CARAVAN TRAIL (PRC, 1946), one of Eddie Dean's CineColor westerns.